Skip to content

 Online Doctor's Certification

-You can get your medical certification online through a licensed telehealth provider.
+You can get your medical certification online through a licensed telehealth provider and skip the DMV wait in Texas by handling the certification step from home.
 A signed Form VTR-214 is emailed to you for submission.

 Veteran Exemption